datameshgroup/fusioncloud-sdk-java/README.md

 > **Note:** Other versions may work as well, but have not been tested.

-Message requests and responses from the websocket server are added to `BlockingQueue<SaleToPOIRequest> inQueueRequest` and `BlockingQueue<SaleToPOIResponse> inQueueResponse`, respectively.

 For more details on how to use the methods, please refer to the [sample app](https://github.com/datameshgroup/fusioncloud-sdk-java-demo).